-Children are eligible for HG Magnet schools if they test in the 99.5th percentile or above on an "intellectual assessment" (IQ test) conducted by an LAUSD psychologist.
-(This is different from the OLSAT high ability test given to every 2nd grader).
-Priority is given to students with 99.9%, officially “Highly Gifted” by LAUSD definition.
-If there are openings remaining in the program, “Gifted” students with 99.5%-99.8% (“Highly Gifted Applicable”) can be admitted with priority based on Magnet points.
+Students are eligible for HG Magnet schools if they (a) took an "intellectual assessment" (popularly called IQ test) conducted by an LAUSD psychologist, and (b) scored in the 99.5th percentile or above.
+(This test is different from the OLSAT High Ability test given to every 2nd grader).
+Priority admission to HGM is given to students with 99.9%, officially “Highly Gifted” by LAUSD definition.
+If there are openings remaining in the program, “Gifted” students with 99.5%-99.8% (“Highly Gifted Applicable”) can be admitted, with priority based on Magnet points.

 My child is eligible.
-How do I enroll in North Hollywood Highly Gifted Magnet?
+How do I enroll in HGM?

-In order to attend any magnet school, students must apply through the eChoices Application for Magnet programs.
+In order to attend any Magnet school, students must apply through the eChoices Application.
 The application period in recent years has been early October to early November (see eChoices for specific dates).
 Applicants will be notified by email/mail (generally in April/May) as to the status of the application.
 Many applicants may be waitlisted at first, but almost every year, everyone is called eventually.

 Should you miss the application deadline, walk-in applications may be accepted in the HG Magnet office.
 Eligible students are then admitted based on available openings and a first come, first served basis.